Rishabh4Jakhar/Agent-Homecoming/README.md

 ## 2 Lifes

 After getting accommodated to your new house, your step-sister, Alexandria and your step-mother, Jessica, you go to your father's lawyers to read out the will.
 Norton, your father's lawyer tells you about 2 wills and estates.
 Your father, Michael Roberts, a real estate broker and family man had 2 lifes.
 His real name was Johnathan Von Horne.
 He legally changed his name before meeting your real mother and step mother.
-The Von Horne will states you as the sole owner of all his properties and funds.
+The Von Horne will state you as the sole owner of all his properties and funds.
 Roberts will states you as the owner of the funds for your studies (me, Chloe and Alexandria).
-You have 40% ownership in house, chloe has 40% and Alexandria + Jessica = 20%.
-You are 50% co owners in Jessica's coffee shop and her sister Elizabeth's bakery.
+You have forty percent ownership in house, chloe has forty percent and Alexandria and Jessica have twenty percent combined.
+You are fifty percent co owners in Jessica's coffee shop and her sister Elizabeth's bakery.
 You also receive a box which has a letter from your father from you.
 You leave the building to go home and rest in park.

 ## The Letter